bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

    disconnection with the BlazingMQ broker, and timeout of an outstanding *OpenQueue* request could occur at the same time, and it might become unreasonably difficult to reason about the code.
-As one of the potential solutions, authors may find a FSM based approach easy to implement and reason about.
+As one of the potential solutions, authors may find a Finite-State Machine-based (FSM) approach easy to implement and reason about.
 In this approach, all states, state transitions, events and actions can be codified in the form of enums, callbacks, etc.  Any incoming or outgoing event (initiated by any entity like the user, timer, network,